I like year in review posts, because it forces you to take a step back and evaluate what you’ve actually accomplished.

 New Goals For 2017

-A big goal for 2017 is to expand the Lockedown Design team and take on bigger, higher stakes projects.
+A big goal for 2017 is to expand Lockedown Design & SEO into a team and take on bigger, higher stakes projects.

 Another goal is to continue to niche down who we serve.
 Right now, we are serving mid-market clients in blue-collar industries, mostly with custom WordPress design and development, SEO, and e-commerce.
 This still feels like it could be more focused.